ALISE/ProQuest Methodology Paper Competition

 Only one methodology paper per entrant will be considered; multiple entries from the same author will not be accepted.
 Authors may submit papers for other ALISE competitions; however, the same paper can not be submitted for more than one category.

-Authors may not submit papers that have been published or have been accepted for publication.
-Authors who have won this award within the past five years are ineligible for this competition.
+Authors may not submit papers that have been published.
+Manuscripts that have been submitted for consideration for publication as well as unpublished manuscripts posted to institutional repositories are acceptable as submissions.
+Authors who have won the award within the past five years are ineligible for this competition.

 Papers submitted to this competition can originate from a variety of different sources and applicants are encouraged to develop such papers from their research.
 Methodology papers completed in pursuit of master's and doctoral studies (e.g. thesis, seminars, dissertation, course work paper) are eligible, as are papers generated as a result of a research grant or other source of funding.